17 Top-Rated Attractions & Things to Do on Long Island, NY

 Overlooking the Long Island Sound, Sands Point Preserve is a magnificent 216-acre park featuring three castle-like mansions on the original Guggenheim Estate and several dog-friendly, wooded hiking trails.
 The preserve has the stately Hempstead House, Castle Gould, and Falaise.

 Falaise, built by Harry S. Guggenheim, boasts paintings from the Renaissance and antiques that date back to the 16th century.
-Hempstead House, an opulent Tudor-style mansion, boasts 40 rooms, a rose garden, and terrace with sweeping views of the Long Island Sound.
+Hempstead House, an opulent Tudor-style mansion, boasts 40 rooms, a rose garden, and a terrace with sweeping views of the Long Island Sound.
 It's often used as a venue for weddings and special events.

 Sands Point Preserve hosts a number of events for visitors, including mansion tours, yoga classes, and a Halloween Ball.
 Dogs can have fun splashing around in the cool waters of the Long Island Sound, and the grounds are ideal for picnics.

 Address: 127 Middle Neck Road, Sands Point, New York

 14. Vanderbilt Museum and Planetarium

 Located on the North Shore, the 43-acre former estate of William K. Vanderbilt includes the Spanish Revival-style mansion of Eagle's Nest, turned museum and Planetarium.
 The museum houses thousands of wildlife specimens that Vanderbilt collected during his overseas expeditions.
-Additional structures on the property include a boathouse, seaplane hangar, and a curator's cottage surrounded by beautiful gardens.
+Additional structures on the property include a boathouse, a seaplane hangar, and a curator's cottage surrounded by beautiful gardens.

 Vanderbilt's Charles and Helen Reichert Planetarium has full-dome films, laser shows, live star talks, and concerts.
 The rooftop observatory is open to the public Friday nights (depending on weather) where visitors can see the night sky through a 16-inch Meade reflecting telescope with the guidance of an astronomy educator.